devjklein/klein-visual/_design/teaching-the-word.md

 <h1>Teaching<wbr>The<wbr>Word Ministries Brand</h1>

-TeachingTheWord Ministries is local non-profit with a global reach and a mission of "equipping the scripture-driven church".
+TeachingTheWord Ministries is a local non-profit with a global reach and a mission of "equipping the scripture-driven church".
 Their weekly email newsletter reaches more than 16,000 people worldwide.
-With such a far-reaching ministry, the organization recognized the need for a refresh of their visual identity, complete with a new logo.
+With such a broad outreach, the organization recognized the need for a refresh of their visual identity, complete with a new logo.

 ## What I did